Revisit Amazon Web Services re:Invent 2024’s biggest moments and watch keynotes and innovation talks on demand

 A: MemoryDB leverages a distributed transactional log to durably store data.
 By storing data across multiple AZs, MemoryDB has fast database recovery and restart.
 Also, MemoryDB offers eventual consistency for replica nodes and consistent reads on primary nodes.

-Open source Redis includes an optional append-only file (AOF) feature, which persists data in a file on a primary node’s disk for durability.
+Open source Valkey and Redis OSS includes an optional append-only file (AOF) feature, which persists data in a file on a primary node’s disk for durability.
 However, because AOF stores data locally on primary nodes in a single availability zone, there are risks for data loss.
 Also, in the event of a node failure, there are risks of consistency issues with replicas.

 Q: Does MemoryDB support high availability?